vpalombo/PANEV/README.md

 ### Genomic dataset

-For genomic data, functional network is created, taking into account **upstream and downstream pathways** connected with 1L pathways.
+For genomic data, functional network is created taking into account **upstream and downstream pathways** connected with 1L pathways.
 The network is formed by pathways involved in sequential steps, connected at more levels (from **1** to **n**), as required by the user.
 After that, PANEV highlights the genes inside the network and it provides a pathways/genes-based network visualization.
 The genes highlighted may be considered good candidates for the trait/condition of interest.

 The *panev.network* function requires: